microsoft/arcade-machine/readme.md

 #### arcfocuschanging

 Fire when arcade-machine is about to call native focus method.
 This event can be canceled for example to smooth-scroll to the element before focusing it in browser.

+#### arcselectingundefined

+Fire when arcade-machine creates an ArcEvent with next element equals null.